Are you using behavioral retargeting to improve the quality of your leads and get more sales? If not, you’re missing a trick.

 A great example of onsite retargeting in action is the Amazon website.
 Amazon’s retargeting campaigns create personalized pages for each visitor, recommending products based on what they’ve been looking at and searching for on the site.

 Don’t worry, though; you don’t have to be Amazon to use behavioral retargeting effectively.
-In this guide, we’ll show you how to set up a retargeting campaign on your own site, to give your visitors a better user experience, and get more conversions, leads, and sales.
+In this guide, we’ll show you how to set up a retargeting campaign on your own site, to give your visitors better user experience, and get more conversions, leads, and sales.

 Benefits of Onsite Behavioral Retargeting